 - Navigation/Meu Bar

 Unless you have mad web designer/coding skills, I highly recommend using the Genesis Framework (which serves as the theme foundation) coupled with a child theme (which enables you to bling out your site with all of the pretty stuff).
-For Refined Rooms, I use the Genesis Framework, along with the Market Child Theme from Restored 316 Designs.
+For Refined Rooms, I use the Genesis Framework, along with the Savory Child Theme from Restored 316 Designs.